RECAPEM

 • The insulin infusion should be up-titrated as needed (e.g. double the initial dose) to drop the glucose by 50-70 mg/dL per hour.

-• When serum glucose reaches 200-250 mg/dL, reduce the rapid acting insulin infusion (but not lower than 0.05 U/Kg/h) 5.
+• When serum glucose reaches 200-250 mg/dL, reduce the rapid-acting insulin infusion (but not lower than 0.05 U/Kg/h) *.

 • When blood glucose < 250 mg/dL, add dextrose dextrose infusion to prevent hypoglycemia while continuing insulin infusion.

-• If glucose falls < 70mg/dL, do not stop insulin infusion, but decrease by 50% (no less than 0.05U/kg/hr), provide 1 amp of D50 and switch dextrose infusion from D5 to D10.
+• If glucose falls < 70mg/dL, do not stop insulin infusion, but decrease by 50% (no less than 0.05U/kg/hr), provide 1 amp of D50, and switch dextrose infusion from D5 to D10.

 • Patients should also be allowed to eat if it is deemed safe to do so.
 There is no evidence to support keeping the patient NPO.

-• Initially give short acting insulin SC at 0.3U/Kg.
+• Initially give short-acting insulin SC at 0.3 U/Kg.

-• Second dose of rapid acting insulin SC at 0.2U/Kg is given 1h later.
+• The second dose of rapid-acting insulin SC at 0.2 U/Kg is given 1h later.

-• Repeat 0.2U/Kg rapid acting insulin every 2 hrs.
+• Repeat 0.2 U/Kg rapid-acting insulin every 2 hrs.

 Management of severe acidosis

-• Don’t wait for the insulin to arrive from the pharmacy: bolus 10 units regular insulin IV immediately.
+• Don’t wait for the insulin to arrive from the pharmacy: bolus 10 units of regular insulin IV immediately.

 • Consider starting at 0.2 U/kg/hr in the sickest patients.

-Current evidence does not support replacing bicarbonate in patients with DKA 22 23 24 .There is evidence of transient worsening of ketosis and an increased need for potassium supplementation in patients who received bicarbonate 25 26.
+• There is evidence of transient worsening of ketosis and an increased need for potassium supplementation in patients who received bicarbonate*,*.
 Therefore routine use of bicarbonate for treatment of DKA is not recommended.
 The decision to give bicarbonate should be made on an individual basis depending upon hemodynamic and acid-base status.
-Experts recommend considering giving some bicarbonate prior to intubation if the bicarbonate level is <10 mEq/L as it may help transiently buffer the pH against the rise in CO2 that occurs during induction +/- paralysis.

 Step 3: Closing the anion gap